yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 Basically, there exist 3 categories of layer based architectures.
 These will be discussed in addition to a layer architecture with 5 layers, which is not unusual to have.
 The 3 categories of layer based architectures are:

 1. *Single layer architecture*

 In this type of architecture, *dispositive/analytical system* is not physically separated from the *operational system*.
 In effect, data acquired from business activities and stored in one or several operative systems is simultaneously used for analytics purposes.
 This architecture is a real-time system suitable for near real-time data analysis.
 Disadvantage is that, analytical operations may have an adverse effect on operational activies.
-Since the same systems are used for both operational activities and analytics, the system may quickly suffer from performance issues.
+Since the same systems are used for both operational activities and analytics, the system cannot effectively handle several concurrent data streams and may rapidly suffer from performance issues when workloads increase.

 ![Single Layer](./img/single_layer.png "Single Layer Architecture")

 2. *Two Layer architecture*

 It is complex to implement than the single layer architecture because the analytical layer is physically separated from the operational layer or source data.
 Additionally, the analytical layer builds on the operational layer.
 The data model in the analytical layer could be different from the data model in the operational layer.
 All analytical activities to support the functional areas of the business are done on the analytical layer.
-In practice, there is a staging area between the source systems and the analytical layer and analysis with data mining and/or BI Tools are parts of the analytical tool.
-A major drawback is that it cannot scale as the company's requirements alongside its data grows.
-It is important to note that, analytics in not done near real-time.
+In practice, there is a staging area between the source systems and the analytical layer.
+A staging area is a temporal storage where data is processed/transformed before it is moved to the data warehouse or data mart.
+Once data is moved, the staging area is cleared for the next ETL process run.
+Drawback with this architecture is that it cannot effectively accomodate organizational growth and analytics in not done near real-time.

 ![Two Layer](./img/two_layer.png "Two Layer Architecture")

 3. *Three Layer architecture*

 This is a modern and widely used architectures by large companies.
 In this architecture, all the 3 layers are physically separated from each other.
-The first layer is for operational data while the second layer serves as a *reconciliation* layer where data is migrated and transformed/processed then later moved to the 3rd layer which is the analytical layer.
+The first layer is for operational data while the second layer serves as a *reconciliation* layer that serves as a standardized enterprise wide reference model between the first layer(source systems) and the 3rd layer (Analytical system).
 The 3rd layer is the DWH System which contains data marts and multidimensional dwh layer.
-The difference between the reconciliation layer and the classical layer is that, it stores data permenently.
+The difference between the reconciliation layer and the classical staging layer is that, has a data model and stores data permanently.
 Furthermore, a three layer architecture employs a 3 tier framework.

 ![Three Layer](./img/three_layer.png "Three Layer Architecture")

 The tiers of the 3 layer architecture are described as follows: The *Bottom, Middle and Top* tiers.

 + The Bottom Tier

 This tier is made up of a relational database system and holds data that has been *cleansed, transformed and loaded* into a staging area from the reconciliatio layer.
 The bottom tier basically serve as storage and management purposes.
 + The Middle Tier

 This tier is the DWH system.
 It contains data in a structure that is suitable for analytical operations like querying and building reports.
 Additionally, data marts and MOLAP/ROLAP cubes are equally stored in this tier.
 This means that operations like summarizing data, slicing and dicing to view data from different perspectives can be performed in this tier.The bottom and middle tier are collectively termed as the *presentation layer*

 ![OLAP Cube](./img/olap_cube.png "OLAP Cube")